MonMon201/Notes/README.md

 # Notes
 Recommendations, articles, etc.

-There I make my notes and guides.
+There I make and collect my (and not) notes and guides.